 Art & Design

-A £10.5 million investment has enabled us to develop the Creative Enterprise campus at Ware, which is home to our stunning Creative Arts and Industries facilities.
+A £10.5 million investment has enabled us to develop the Creative Enterprise campus at Ware which is home to a wide range of stunning workshops, environments and equipment.

 State-of-the-art resources include a 3D printer, laser cutter, photography studio and dark room, Mac suites and a model-making workshop.
-We are also proud to have the David Gentleman Gallery in which we host regular exhibits displaying the work of our students.
+We are also proud to have the David Gentleman Gallery in which our students regularly exhibition and sell their work to our local communities.

 Departments housed at the Ware campus include Photography, 3D Design (product, furniture and interior), Animation and Multimedia, Fashion, Graphic Design, Visual Merchandising and more.